 Unfortunately, pollen allergies are more than just a springtime nuisance.
 People with severe allergies may be sidelined for weeks, as symptoms interfere with work, play and even sleep.
 But before you stock up on antihistamines and Kleenex, try these four strategies to minimize the toll of seasonal allergies.

 - Close your windows.
 Once the weather is warm enough, close doors and windows and turn on the air conditioning, if that’s an option for you.
-Air conditioning not only reduces indoor humidity (which help allergens thrive), it also filters out mold spores and pollen.
-Just make sure to get your heating and cooling systems inspected every 6 months — and change the filter every 1 to 3 months.
+Air conditioning not only reduces indoor humidity (which helps certain allergens thrive), it also filters out mold spores and pollen.
+Just make sure to get your heating and cooling systems inspected every six months — and change the filter every one to three months.

 - Flush out your nose.
 “Using a neti pot helps flush your nasal passages and gets the allergens out of your system as often as necessary,” Kim says.
 What’s a neti pot?
 It’s a container designed to rinse debris, mucus, allergens and air pollutants from your nasal cavity.
-Sinus rinse "kits" have prepackaged buffered salt that you can use with distilled or sterilized lukewarm water and one half teaspoon of salt.
-Then tilt your head sideways over the sink and place the spout of the container in the upper nostril.
-Breathing through your mouth, pour the saltwater solution into your nostril so the liquid drains through the lower nostril.
-Repeat the process on the other side.
+Sinus rinse "kits" have prepackaged buffered salt that you can use with distilled or sterilized lukewarm water to help flush out your sinuses.

 Most importantly, if you are struggling with severe seasonal allergies, see your doctor.
 “Suffering through allergy season isn’t normal,” Kim says.
 “There are myriad solutions to help you find relief and breathe a little — or a lot — easier this spring.”

-Dr. Haejin Kim specializes in in allergy and immunology and sees patients at Henry Ford Health Center — Brownstown, Henry Ford Hospital in Detroit, Henry Ford Medical Center — Columbus and Henry Ford Medical Center — Fairlane.
+Dr. Haejin Kim specializes in in allergy and immunology at Henry Ford Health.
+She sees patients at Henry Ford Health Center — Brownstown, Henry Ford Hospital in Detroit, Henry Ford Medical Center — Columbus and Henry Ford Medical Center — Fairlane.